apros/FootballMatches/Readme.md

    node server.js
    ```

-   You also need to run proxyServer.js to run the API server.
+   It would be best if you also ran proxyServer.js to run the API server.

    ```bash
    node proxyServer.mjs